Dave Wittenberg

-Dave Wittenberg, sometimes credited as Dave Lelyveld, (born September 10, 1971) is a South African-born American voice actor and scriptwriter.
+Dave Wittenberg is a South African voice actor based in the United States.

 Early life

 Wittenberg was born in Johannesburg, South Africa.
-He was raised in the Los Angeles area.
+He was raised in the Boston area.

 Career

-Wittenberg voices Kakashi Hatake in Naruto, Michael Lee in Witch Hunter Robin.
+Wittenberg voices Kakashi Hatake, the 6th Hokage in Naruto, Michael Lee in Witch Hunter Robin.
 Bash Johnson in Randy Cunningham: 9th Grade Ninja, Franz's singing voice in the Disney animated film Planes, Vision in Marvel Heroes, Lang Rangler in JoJo's Bizarre Adventure: Stone Ocean, and Time Baby in Gravity Falls.
-In video games, he voices Trigger Happy from the Skylanders series, Mad Doctor from Epic Mickey, and Buddy Alexander from Resident Evil: Damnation.
+In video games, he voices Trigger Happy in the Skylanders series, Mad Doctor in Epic Mickey, and Buddy Alexander in Resident Evil: Damnation.

 He is also an adaptive scriptwriter for English dubs of anime whose work includes episodes of Digimon.
 Wittenberg also narrates many documentaries and specials for the Travel Channel and Food Network.